Ars-Ignis/crystalis-randomizer-tracker/readme.txt

 	-Additional fix to Draygon 1 logic - apparently, the official logic is that Draygon 1 requires a sword if Nw is on, or any level 2 weapon if Nw is off.
 The tracker now officially reflects that. v1.2.1
-	-Added support for the new Mg (Oops, All Mimics!) flag
+	-Added support for the new Mg (Oops, All Mimics!) flag v1.2.2
+	-Fixed a logic bug with the Gn flag

 Future Release Plans:
 	Wh flag logic